Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Various necessary conditions of MR

-Similarly, other forms of WLGI involving any number of pairs of two-time joint probabilities can be derived by using various combinations of the observable joint probabilities.
-The magnitude of the QM violation of WLGI is quantified by the positive value of $(K_{WLGI})$.\\
+Similarly, other forms of WLGI involving any number of two-time joint probabilities can be derived by using various combinations of the observable joint probabilities.
+The magnitude of the QM violation of WLGI is quantified by the positive value of $K_{WLGI}$.

-\textbf{The condition of no signalling in time (NSIT)}: The measurement outcome statistics for any observable at any instant is \textit{independent} of whether any prior measurement has been performed \cite{Kofler}.
+\textbf{The condition of no signalling in time (NSIT)}: NSIT condition states that the measurement outcome statistics for any observable at any instant is \textit{independent} of whether any prior measurement has been performed \cite{Kofler}.
 Let us consider a system whose time evolution occurs between two possible states.
 Probability of obtaining the outcome $+1$ for the measurement of a dichotomic observable $Q$ at an instant, say, $t_3$ \textit{without} any earlier measurement being performed, is denoted by $P(Q_3 = +1)$.
 NSIT requires that $P(Q_3 = +1)$ should remain \textit{unchanged} even when an earlier measurement is made at $t_2$.
-Mathematically NSIT can be expressed as an equation.
+Mathematically NSIT can be expressed as an equation given by,

 The magnitude of the QM violation of NSIT is quantified by the nonzero value of $K_{NSIT}$.